Tim Adleman

-Timothy Max Adleman (born November 13, 1987) is an American professional baseball pitcher who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Cincinnati Reds and the Samsung Lions of the KBO League.
+Timothy Max Adleman (born November 13, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cincinnati Reds and in the KBO League for the Samsung Lions.

 Career

 Baltimore Orioles

 Adleman played college baseball at Georgetown University.
 He was drafted by the Baltimore Orioles in the 24th round of the 2010 Major League Baseball Draft.
-He made his professional debut for the Low-A Aberdeen IronBirds.
+He made his professional debut for the Low–A Aberdeen IronBirds.
 In 2011, Adleman played for the Single-A Delmarva Shorebirds, pitching to a 5–7 record and 6.01 ERA with 72 strikeouts in 28 games.
 On March 27, 2012, Adleman was released by the Orioles organization.

 Lincoln Saltdogs

 After his release, Adleman signed with the Lincoln Saltdogs of the American Association of Independent Professional Baseball.
 He appeared in 5 games for Lincoln, allowing 3 runs in 7.0 innings of work.

 El Paso Diablos

 On June 18, 2012, Adleman was traded to the El Paso Diablos, also of the American Association.
 In 29 games for El Paso, Adleman registered a 5.94 ERA with 30 strikeouts.